MJoergen/touchdown_db/README.md

 ## The TouchDown Game
 TouchDown is a board game where players take turns moving a piece (called "pawn").
 A pawn may move in one of two ways:
-* Directly forward one square, if that square is empty
+* Directly forward one square, but only if that square is empty.
-* Diagonally forward one sqaure, if that square is occupied by an enemy pawn.
+* Diagonally forward one square, but only if that square is occupied by an enemy pawn.
   In that case the enemy pawn is removed from the board.

 The game ends in one of two possible ways: